 Institute for Precision Health

-Device development
+Device and software development

 research and development iconWe support the development of devices that assist in rapid and reliable diagnosis of diseases and conditions.
 A number of early stage projects have received pump prime funding (see below) to develop new devices.
 We also work closely with the Diagnostics Development Unit, located in the Accident and Emergency Department at Leicester Royal Infirmary, providing opportunities to test novel devices in a real world situation.